sergiotaborda/lense-lang-docs/docs/content/constructors.md

 ## Types of constructors

-Other languages come up with new flavors of constructors to try to reduce the problems with constructors.
+Other languages come up with new flavours of constructors to try to reduce the problems with constructors.
 However, because constructors are essentially linked with the concept of object instantiation and state validity they cannot be removed from the languages.
 Some type of constructor must exist.

 <a name="primary"></a>
 ### Primary Constructor